AmeryGration/dyad/docs/source/tutorials/tutorial_2.rst

 Dyad has a subpackage, :mod:`dyad.stats`, that contains probability distributions for the masses, mass ratios, and orbital elements of a population of binary stars.
-These probability distribitions are implemented in the same way as Scipy's continous random variables (see :class:`scipy.stats.rv_continuous` and, for an example, :class:`scipy.stats.loguniform`).
+These probability distributions are implemented in the same way as Scipy's continous random variables (see :class:`scipy.stats.rv_continuous` and, for an example, :class:`scipy.stats.loguniform`).
 As a result, they come equipped with